latest nhpb_banner 1__compressed2

 Prescription drugs, medications, free RX vouchers and other stuff for treating a condition can be provided.
 The free prescription drug medical programs are offered by pharmaceutical companies.
 In general, vouchers are given to pay for medications or discounts are given.
 Locate free prescription drug programs.

-• There is also a simple way to save money and get free stuff, and that is from a prescription drug discount card.
+• There is also a simple way to save money on meds.
+Anyone looking for help can use a prescription drug discount card.
 Anyone can use them, whether insured or not and no matter the income.
 Read more on free discount cards for prescription drugs.

 Free mental health counseling and therapy is available.
 There is help for first responders, veterans, as well as low-income or uninsured families.
 Therapy can be provided by clinics, volunteer or pro-bono counselors, charities, corporations through employee wellness plans and other organizations.
 Read more on free therapy for uninsured patients.